Spherical law of cosines

-In spherical trigonometry, the law of cosines (also called the cosine rule for sides) is a theorem relating the sides and angles of spherical triangles, analogous to the ordinary law of cosines from plane trigonometry.
+In spherical trigonometry, the law of cosines (or, more specifically, the law of cosines for sides) is a theorem relating the three sides and one of the angles of a spherical triangle, analogous to the planar law of cosines for a triangle in the Euclidean plane.

 Spherical triangle solved by the law of cosines.

-Given a unit sphere, a "spherical triangle" on the surface of the sphere is defined by the great circles connecting three points u, v, and w on the sphere (shown at right).
-If the lengths of these three sides are a (from u to v), b (from u to w), and c (from v to w), and the angle of the corner opposite c is C, then the (first) spherical law of cosines states:
+A spherical triangle is a shape on a sphere consisting of three vertices (corner points) connected by three sides, each of which is part of a great circle, the analog on the sphere of a straight line in the plane (for example the equator and meridians of a globe).
+The arc lengths of the sides are proportional to the measures of the central angles they subtend.
+The angles between sides are dihedral angles between the planes containing them.
+In the image, u, v, and w represent three points on the sphere.
+If the angular lengths of the sides are a (from u to v), b (from u to w), and c (from v to w), and the angle of the corner opposite c is C, then the (first) spherical law of cosines states: